 Passive Activism |

-Mountains and Rivers
+Mountains and Rivers are Speaking

 Formative years in New York City.

-He is an advocate and activist for nature protection and regeneration, creating wildlife refuges and pursuing research in animal behavior and communication.
+He is an advocate and activist for nature protection and regeneration, supporting the creation of wildlife refuges and pursuing research in animal behavior and communication.